LIT-Protocol/developer-guides-code/solana-openai/nodejs/README.md

 ## Specific Files to Reference

-- [./src/index.ts](./src/index.ts): Contains the logic for the example
+- [./src/index.ts](./src/index.ts): Contains the core logic for the example
 - [./src/litAction.js](./src/litAction.js): Contains the Lit Action code that will be bundled
 - [./src/litAction.bundle.js](./src/litAction.bundle.js): Contains the bundled Lit Action code
 - [./src/utils.ts](./src/utils.ts): Contains the code for minting a new PKP and ensuring the required environment variables are set